Are you looking to improve image SEO on your website? When optimized properly, image search can bring many new visitors to your website.

 Alt text is also crucial for image SEO.
 It helps search engines understand the context of the image.

-Alt text also accompanies images in Google image search, which helps users understand the image and improves your chances of getting more visitors.
+Alt text also accompanies images in Google image search, which helps users understand the image and improves your chances of getting more visitors to your WordPress blog.

-What is the Difference Between Alt Text vs Title
+What Is the Difference Between Alt Text vs. Titles?

-Alt text is used for accessibility and image SEO, while title field is used internally by WordPress for media search.
+Alt text is used for accessibility and image SEO, while the title field is used internally by WordPress for media searches.

-WordPress inserts the alt tag in the actual code used to display the image.
-The title tag is stored in the database to find and display images.
+WordPress inserts the alt tag into the actual code used to display the image.
+The title tag is stored in the WordPress database to find and display images.

-In the past, WordPress inserted the title tag in the HTML code as well.
+In the past, WordPress also inserted the title tag in the HTML code.
 However, it was not an ideal situation from the accessibility point of view, which is why they removed it.

-What is the Difference Between Alt Text vs Caption
+What Is the Difference Between Alt Text vs. Captions?

 The alt text is used to describe the image for search engines and screen readers.
 On the other hand, the caption is used to describe the image for all users.